MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 >
 > [Robotic process automation (RPA)](/power-automate/desktop-flows/introduction) is needed to interact with applications which are lacking a prebuilt connector and which don't have APIs that could be leverage to build a custom connector.
 With RPA, you automate applications by teaching Power Automate for Desktop to mimic the mouse movements and keyboard entries of a human user, as if a robot was using the computer.

 - The attended RPA entitlement is needed to register a machine, access RPA management portal pages and trigger a desktop flow in attended mode (attended mode refers to a desktop flow execution with human supervision).
 This entitlement is also needed to create a desktop flow in any non-default environment.
-It is included in the Power Automate Premium user plan.
+It is included in the Power Automate Premium user-license.
 - The unattended RPA entitlement is needed to trigger a desktop flow in unattended mode on a standard machine (unattended mode refers to a desktop flow execution without human supervision).
-It is included in the Power Automate Process license and in the Unattended RPA add-on.
+It is included in the Power Automate Process capacity-license and the Power Automate Hosted Process capacity-license.
 - The hosted RPA entitlement is needed to create an hosted machine or an hosted machine group.
-It is included in the Power Automate Hosted Process license.
+It is included in the Power Automate Hosted Process capacity-license.

 ### Business process flows

 The [business process flows](/power-automate/business-process-flows-overview) entitlement is needed to create a business process flow.
 Business process flows provide a guide for people to get work done they offer a streamlined user experience that leads people through the processes their organization has defined.
-It is included in the [standalone plans](#standalone-plans) but not in the [seeded plans](#seeded-plans).
+It is included in the Power Automate Premium user-license, the Power Automate Process capacity-license and the Power Automate Hosted Process capacity-license.
+It can also be included in some [seeded plans](#seeded-plans) when the cloud flow is in context of an app (details in [Compare Power Automate plans](#compare-power-automate-plans)).

 ### On premises gateway

 The [on-premises data gateway](/power-automate/gateway-reference) entitlement is needed to create and use an on-premise data gateway.
 It acts as a bridge to provide quick and secure data transfer between on-premises data and several Microsoft cloud services.
 With gateways, organizations can keep databases and other data sources on-premises and securely use that on-premises data in cloud services.
-It is included in the [standalone plans](#standalone-plans) but not in the [seeded plans](#seeded-plans).
+It is included in the Power Automate Premium user-license, the Power Automate Process capacity-license and the Power Automate Hosted Process capacity-license.
+It can also be included in some [seeded plans](#seeded-plans) when the cloud flow is in context of an app (details in [Compare Power Automate plans](#compare-power-automate-plans)).

 ### Process mining

 The process mining entitlement is needed to use the process mining and task mining capabilities of Power Automate.
-It is included in the Power Automate Premium user plan.
+It is included in the Power Automate Premium user-license.

+## Additional entitlements

 ### AI Builder credits